Photo: Dominick Reuter/AFP/Getty Images

 Editor's note: Booker dropped out of contention for the Democratic presidential nomination on Jan.
 13, 2020.
 Below is our original article on his candidacy.

-Democrat Cory Booker is a New Jersey senator known for his soaring oratory and optimistic views — his speeches are peppered with lines about love and compassion.
+Democrat Cory Booker is a New Jersey senator known for his optimistic views.
 The former mayor of Newark lived in one of the city's most distressed buildings until 2006 in a show of defiance against the landlord and the city.

 Key facts about Cory Booker:

 - Current position: Senator from New Jersey — 5 years served